Bad Bob Booster Built by Robbie Wallace

 Beano Boost (not really a clean boost) :

-and bright and add a ton of crunch, depending on how high you have
+and add a crunch, depending on how high you have the level set on the pedal.

 It may cause your amp to overdrive more depending on how close